izackp/AutoBuffer/README.md

 #### Limitations:
 * 16mb Write Buffer
 * Needs a public parameterless constructor
-* No generic class in generic classes: class MyClass<T> { class myInnerClass<R> {}}
+* No generic class in generic classes.
+For example: class MyClass<T> { class myInnerClass<R> {}}
 * Arrays, Lists, and Dictionarys are limited to 65,535 elements (To be fixed)
 * Limited to 8191 types (except for generic subtypes).
 If you want to use bits in the type to determine the size of your payload.
-* Datetime locality is removed (might change this)
+* Datetime locality is removed (DateTime and TimeSpan is serialized as seconds(long) and nanoseconds(int) from unix epoch)
+* Only supports UTF8 strings
 * Does not maintain shared references (a new instance will be made for each deserialized member)
   * It's possible to work around this
 * No versioning or any 'extras'
-* Will throw if it tries to serialize an type without a mapping.
+* Will throw if it tries to serialize a type without a mapping.
 Such as when you use a child type for a parent type.
   * I left this in so it's easy to find classes without mappings.
 * Relies on CSharp-Library which I know some people won't like.
 * This is pretty much the only documentation